Step-by-Step Guide to Creating Your Own Music Streaming App

 • Databases for managing music streaming data

-• APIs for integration with other music streaming app development services
+• APIs for integration with other music streaming app services

 • Authentication systems for user accounts